Choosing Graduate School

 - What is the school's personal statement prompt, and how long should the personal statement be?

-- What additional factors most impact acceptance into this program?
+- What additional factors have the most impact on acceptance into this program?

 - What previous experience or knowledge (if any) is preferred for this program?